-Now LOYAL is expanding and opening a second location in a beautiful,1500 square-foot, corner space at Torsgatan 53.
-Formerly the flower shop Byléns - a staple of the St Eriksplan area since the 40’s, LOYAL transforms this grand space in a turn-of-the-century building into a haven for international contemporary art.
+Now Loyal is expanding and opening a second location in a beautiful, 1500 square-foot, corner space at Torsgatan 53.
+Formerly the flower shop Byléns - a staple of the St Eriksplan area since the 40’s, Loyal transforms this grand space in a turn-of-the-century building into a haven for international contemporary art.
 St Eriksplan is fast becoming the new art gallery area of Stockholm with the opening of the Bonniers Konsthall this past fall and many galleries moving to the area.
-“Old” LOYAL will live on as a project space.
+“Old” Galleri Loyal will live on as a project space.

 Jules de Balincourt shows a stark reality where ideals and good intentions have in many ways been lost.
 In his refined and beautiful oil paintings there is a clever and clear-sighted spirit which mocks the condition of humanity.
 Jules, born in Paris in 1972, has become recognized as one of the important artists of his generation with exhibitions at PS1 MoMA, Whitney Biennial 2006, Saatchi Gallery, Zach Feuer Gallery and Arndt & Partner.